 People tend to move in — and, sadly, back out — of the area a lot.
 Some try to tell me that their former community is equally great, but I’m not hearing it.
 I’ve lived in smaller towns, and one metropolis, and can’t be swayed in my belief the Champaign-Urbana area is the best.

 You like small town living and a sense of community?
 We can check that box.
 You like sports, concerts, and a place with an awesome downtown vibe?
 We’ve got that covered, too.

 And if you’ve got kids, double congratulations.
 You are poised to raise your progeny in one of the most child-friendly cities in the Midwest (my opinion only, but it is correct).

 Let’s get specific.
 Here’s some of the best C-U has to offer:

-If your kids are in school full-time, but you’ll need a place for them to hang out during breaks, look no further than our guide to area childcare.
+If your kids are in school full-time, but you’ll need a place for them to hang out during breaks, look no further than our look at area afterschool childcare.